Another milestone at The Abandoned Dog!

 For more information about this program please click on the Homegrown By Heroes icon at the top of our page.

-As of 14 February 2019 our farm is certified as "Animal Welfare Approved" through A Greener World.
+As of 26 November 2019 our farm has been 're-certified' for another year, "Animal Welfare Approved" through A Greener World.

 We are excited to use the AWA label in relation to our breeding program and stock.
 We have worked very hard to earn, be qualified and certified per the guidelines and standards set fourth by A Greener World.
 Please click on the Animal Welfare Approved label at the top of the page to be sent directly to A Greener World's website to find out more information about this certification as well as others.